siznax/wptools/README.rst

 common requests (by me anyway ;) in the style of @kennethreitz `requests`_.
 We say "(for Humans)" because that is a goal.

-You can learn more about the API paths we use here: `FETCH.txt`_, and the many other wrappers for the MediaWiki API that do more or less here: `MediaWiki API:Client code`_.
+You can learn more about the API paths we use here: `NOTES.txt`_, and the many other wrappers for the MediaWiki API that do more or less here: `MediaWiki API:Client code`_.
 A newer (and perhaps more performant) path to content is provided by RESTBase_ which we